Will a Yaz or Yasmin Recall be Issued?

 CONTACT A YAZ / YASMIN RECALL LAWYER

-The Yasmin and Yaz recall lawyers at Saiontz & Kirk, P.A. are reviewing potential lawsuits for women throughout the United States who have suffered injuries as a result of Bayer’s failure to remove these birth control pills from the market or adequately warn about the risk of serious injury.
-To review a potential case with an attorney, request a free consultation and claim evaluation.
+The Yasmin and Yaz recall lawyers at Saiontz & Kirk, P.A. were previously reviewing potential lawsuits for women throughout the United States who have suffered injuries as a result of Bayer’s failure to remove these birth control pills from the market or adequately warn about the risk of serious injury.